Table of contents

 Give your Connection a name, select the environment you wish to connect to, ensure Authentication is set to OAuth 2.0, then click Sign In with Salesforce and follow the prompts to create your OAuth token.

 Click Test Connection to ensure everything is set up correctly before moving on to the next step.
-You should see a message at the top-right of your screen saying ‘Connection is successful’.
+You should see a message at the top-right of your screen saying, ‘Connection is successful.’
 Click Create Connection to finish.

 STEP 2: CONNECTING SKYVIA DATA INTEGRATION TO SNOWFLAKE

-Any Salesforce data that is going to be pushed into Snowflake needs somewhere to live.
-Create a new Database and Schema that aligns with how your data is set up within Salesforce.
+- Any Salesforce data that will be pushed into Snowflake needs somewhere to live.
+Create a new Database that aligns with how your data is set up within Salesforce.
 You’ll also need a warehouse that will be used to load your data.
-Once you’ve set these up, you’ll need to create a new Role with usage access to the warehouse, database, and schema you’ve just created, and a new User with this Role assigned.
-The user will need the ability to Create and Replace tables.
-They will need the ability to Insert, Update, Truncate, and Merge Data.
-Finally, they’ll also need the ability to create a temporary internal stage.

 Snowflake has documentation that outlines how to create your objects, including a handy script that you can use to speed the process up.
 You can read it here.

 Click Test Connection.
-Once again, you should see a message up the top-right saying ‘Connection is successful’.
+Once again, you should see a message up the top-right saying, ‘Connection is successful’.
 Click Create Connection to finish.

-STEP 3: CREATE REPLICATION PACKAGE
+STEP 3: CREATE REPLICATION COMPONENT

-Now that Salesforce and Snowflake are both connected to Skyvia, it’s time to create your Replication Package within Skyvia Data Integration and connect Salesforce to Snowflake (Note: Synchronization is not supported for Snowflake).
+Now that Salesforce and Snowflake are connected to Skyvia, it’s time to create your Replication component within Skyvia Data Integration and connect it to Snowflake.
+For the last time, click New, then under the Integration header, click Replication.

 Click OK, then Create.
 Once this is saved, you can click Run to run the first sync and make sure everything is running as expected!

-STEP 5: SCHEDULE THE REPLICATION PACKAGE
+STEP 4: SCHEDULE THE REPLICATION INTEGRATION

 Data Import

-CREATE IMPORT PACKAGE
+STEP 1: CREATE IMPORT COMPONENT

-CONFIGURE MAPPING SETTINGS
+STEP 2: CONFIGURE MAPPING SETTINGS

-SCHEDULE IMPORT PACKAGE
+STEP 3: SCHEDULE IMPORT COMPONENT

 Summary